 Why is timely diagnosis important?

-Long-term ICU stay, central venous catheter, parenteral nutrition, immunosuppression, broad spectrum antimicrobial treatment, recent major surgery, dialysis, diabetes are most common risk factors associated with IC24.
-People developing IC usually have unknow fever, chill and do not response successfully to most antibacterial drugs.
+Long-term ICU stay, central venous catheter, parenteral nutrition, immunosuppression, broad spectrum antimicrobial treatment, recent major surgery, dialysis, diabetes are the most common risk factors associated with IC24.
+People developing IC usually have unknown fever, chill and do not respond successfully to most antibacterial drugs.
 These unspecific and unclear clinical signs and symptoms make diagnosis be challenging.
-Thus, healthcare provider must rely on risk factors and symptoms and pathogen tests to determine IC.
+Thus, the healthcare providers must rely on risk factors and symptoms and pathogen tests to determine IC.

 Many studies showed that delayed diagnosis or misidentifications of Candida spp. led to delaying of initial treatment or inadequate treatment which were associated with the increase of death cases.
 It emphasizes that the rapid diagnostic methods are crucial to the improvement of outcomes of patients with Candida bloodstream infections.